hatsunearu/Recount-MATE-ArduinoTemperatureSensor/README.md

 Singapore American School

-This simple Arduino sketch reads temperature from a TMP36 digital temperature sensor,  average 10 readings, then prints the results over Arduino serial connection.
-This code is to be used for the 2013 MATE ROV Competition task.
+This repository contains the schematics written in gEDA and Arduino code for an underwater temperature sensor for use in the 2012 MATE ROV Competition.
-This code has been tested only on an Arduino Uno.

 ------